 Total Force Full Spectrum Medical Readiness includes all Airmen under the total force umbrella, from home station to deployed locations.
-AFMS supports the U.S. Air Force by providing trusted care to 200,000 Airmen currently engaged in operations around the world.
+AFMS supports the U.S. Air Force by providing trusted care to more than 320,000 Airmen.
 Outside of the operational environment, AFMS delivers health care to 2.6 million patients at 76 medical installations worldwide.

 The care we provide our beneficiaries enables us to sustain the readiness of our total force.
 Whatever challenges the world presents, we stand ready.

 Air Force medical research has led to major improvements in care for injured service members on the battlefield, during aeromedical evacuation, and in hospitals.
 Today, service members wounded in action have an unprecedented rate of survival.
 The Full Spectrum Medical Readiness capability that AFMS maintains facilitates these improved survival rates.

 AFMS has a broad portfolio of readiness training programs to prepare individual medical specialists and deployable medical teams for reliable performance across the full range of military operations.
 The readiness portfolio spans from care provided within MTFs to specialized, advanced trauma training.

 The Readiness Skills Verification Program establishes baseline skills required in a deployed environment.
 The Sustained Medical and Readiness Trained program expands training opportunities for skills requiring a higher volume and complexity of hands-on care than normally seen in MTFs.